UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-10-team29-robotvisionnav.md

 *Fig 4.
 Example of laptop detected by SAM, with bounding box and accuracy prediction.*

-We also observed that raw CLIP thresholds can be noisy, so we implemented a dynamic confidence threshold of 0.23.
-Scores below this are treated as noise, prompting the agent to rotate or move away rather than hallucinating a detection.
-This combination of heuristic navigation and threshold-based verification resulted in a robust agent capable of locating objects without prior training on the specific environment.

----

-## Additional Search Experiments and Failure Analysis
+### Additional Search Experiments and Failure Analysis

-To rigorously test the generalization capabilities of our agent, we conducted a series of experiments on a diverse set of objects including a cup, chair, book, microwave, and apple.
-These tests revealed specific strengths in our hybrid navigation approach as well as distinct challenges regarding object scale and confidence thresholds.
+To rigorously test the generalization capabilities of our agent, we conducted a series of experiments on a diverse set of objects.
+These tests revealed specific strengths in our hybrid navigation approach, as well as distinct challenges regarding object scale, confidence thresholds, and visual ambiguity.
+For all experiments, we utilized a strict confidence threshold of 0.23 for positive visual verification.
+Scores below this are treated as noise, prompting the agent to rotate or move away rather than confirming a detection.

-The search for the "Chair" highlighted a critical limitation in the simulator's metadata-based navigation API, which threw an ambiguity error because multiple (5) chairs existed in the scene.
-However, once the "Smart Nav" crashed, the agent automatically switched to visual exploration.
-By wandering the room and applying the sliding window CLIP mechanism, the agent successfully located a chair with a high confidence score of 0.279.
+The "Bed" experiment was an example of successful semantic navigation.
+After a short Smart Navigation path and a single step of visual exploration, the bed was successfully identified with a score of 0.3, highlighting the benefit of navigation-guided search for large, well-defined objects.

+Similarly, the search for the "Chair" successfully demonstrated the fallback mechanism of our hybrid navigation architecture.
+The initial Smart Navigation failed because the underlying pathfinding function `GetShortestPath` requires a unique object identifier.
+This is impossible when multiple instances of the target object (five chairs in this case) are present in the environment metadata.

 ```
 ============================================================